 Last 30 days net worth graph from Personal Capital

-I really do love this chart, it looks great and its nice and big.
-As long as it keeps going up, im happy! 😉
+Although this month’s chart is boring and negative, I really do love this chart.
+It looks great and its nice and big.
+Good stuff!

 If you want to set up and track your net worth online like I do, create a FREE account at Personal Capital.